mauveferret/ISInCa/docs/console_mode.md

 # Console mode in ISInCa

-This mode provides more functionality for postprocessing of calculated files, but needs little bit more computer skills from the user.Console mode is launched by the command  ` java -jar ISInCa.jar -argument `,  where `java` is the call to the JVM, `-jar` is command to execute file *[`ISInCa.jar`](https://github.com/mauveferret/ISInCa/blob/master/out/ISInCa.jar)*, and ` -argument ` is some command line argument.
+This mode provides more functionality for postprocessing of calculated files, but needs little bit more computer skills from the user.
+Console mode is launched by the command
+>java -jar ISInCa.jar -argument

+where

+`java` is the call to the JVM,

+`-jar` is command to execute file *[`ISInCa.jar`](https://github.com/mauveferret/ISInCa/blob/master/out/ISInCa.jar)*,

+` -argument ` is some command line argument.
 There are several possible arguments:

 argument                  | alias             | brief description
 :------------------------:|:-----------------:|:------